Next grant meeting of the trustees will be May 2022

 3. The Trust reserves the right to inspect a project to ensure that it is both Christian and professional.
 This might involve two Trustees reading a script, seeing a performance or viewing a work of art.

 4. A registered company, whether or not it is a charitable company, may be asked to produce a copy of its Memorandum of Association to ensure that its objects accord with the objects of the Trust.
 Other forms of association, which are not registered companies, may be asked to produce copies of their constitution or other document of incorporation.
 Individual artists may be asked to produce evidence of previous work and the names of two referees.

 5. Applications should be made via our online application form here.
-If possible this should be sent by email to the Executive Secretary at email@example.com.
+If there is a problem uploading supporting documents then please send by email to the Executive Secretary at firstname.lastname@example.org.
 If there are supporting documents which cannot be emailed then please send by post to Executive Secretary, Christian Arts Trust, 24 Greencoat Place, London SW1P 1RD.

-6. The Trust meets twice a year, in May (postponed for 2020) and November.
-Applications should reach the Executive Secretary no later that 1 April and 1 October respectively.
-Consideration of applications received after those dates may be held over until the next meeting.
+6. The Trust meets twice a year in spring and autumn.
+Consideration of applications received the deadline for a particular meeting may be held over until the next meeting.